Food and Recipes

 1. Preheat your oven to 450°F (232°C) and place a rack in the center.
 Line a rimmed baking sheet with parchment paper or a baking mat.

 2. In a food processor, combine the flour, sugar, baking powder, and salt with a few quick pulses.
+(Mid-altitude adjustment: may reduce baking powder amount to 3/4 tablespoon.)

 5. Turn the dough out onto a floured surface and form it into a rough, slightly sticky ball.